-As experienced water damage mitigators, Dry Kings Restoration can provide an estimated cost for water damages during an inspection.
+As experienced water damage mitigators, Dry Kings Restoration can provide a personalized estimated cost for water damages during an inspection.
 Better yet, we will not add to your expense!
-Dry Kings proudly offers free inspections for water damages and our expert technicians will explain what the best drying method will be to bring your property back to pre-loss conditions.
+Dry Kings proudly offers FREE inspections for water damages and our expert technicians will explain what the best drying method will be to bring your property back to pre-loss conditions.
 If you have questions regarding water damage in your home or business, contact us today!